-The Community Survival Center’s Food Pantry has three distinct programs which offer assistance to qualifying at-risk individuals in Ludlow, Wilbraham, Hampden, and the Indian Orchard, Sixteen Acres, and Pine Point neighborhoods of Springfield.
+The Community Survival Center’s Food Pantry has three distinct programs which offer assistance to at-risk individuals in Ludlow, Wilbraham, Hampden, and the Indian Orchard, Sixteen Acres, and Pine Point neighborhoods of Springfield.
+For those living outside our service area, we provide a bag of groceries and a list of pantries in your area.

 - Verification of address with a current piece of postmarked mail for all adults in the household